Design-Based Inference under Random Potential Outcomes: Random Potential Outcomes and Mechanism-Level Estimands

-While our model space $\mathcal{M}_i \subset L^2(\mathcal{Z} \times \Omega)$ may not be complete under the inner product defined in \eqref{eq:inner-product}, this poses no issue in what follows, as any inner product space admits a Hilbert space completion.
-Hence, throughout this paper, whenever necessary, we implicitly work with the closure of $\mathcal{M}_i$ in $L^2(\mathcal{Z} \times \Omega)$.
-Let $\mathcal{M}_i'$ denote the dual space of $\mathcal{M}_i$. \begin{assumption}[Dual Representability of the Treatment Effect] The treatment effect $\theta_i$ for each unit $i$ can be represented as a continuous linear functional on the model space of potential outcomes, \emph{viz.}, $\theta_i : \mathcal{M}_i \to \mathbb{R}$ with $\theta_i \in \mathcal{M}_i'$. \end{assumption} This assumption reflects a standard construction in functional analysis, where a treatment effect is represented as a continuous linear functional on a function space of potential outcomes.
-Such a formulation enables the use of the Riesz representation theorem, which yields an estimator expressed as an inner product with a representer function.
-This approach applies to both classical fixed-outcome frameworks and to stochastic settings where potential outcomes depend on latent variables.
+Whenever necessary, we implicitly work with the completion of $\mathcal{M}_i$ under the inner product defined in \eqref{eq:inner-product}.
+Let $\mathcal{M}_i'$ denote the space of continuous linear functionals on $\mathcal{M}_i$. \begin{assumption}[Dual Representability of the Treatment Effect] The treatment effect $\theta_i$ for each unit $i$ can be represented as a continuous linear functional on the model space of potential outcomes, \emph{viz.}, $\theta_i : \mathcal{M}_i \to \mathbb{R}$ with $\theta_i \in \mathcal{M}_i'$. \end{assumption} This assumption formalises treatment effects as continuous linear functionals on the model space of potential outcomes.
+Such a formulation yields an identification construction in which the treatment effect is represented through an inner product with a representer function.
+The same construction applies across both FPO and RPO settings.

 Assumption~\ref{as:dual} excludes pointwise evaluation maps.
 In an $L^2$ model space, evaluation at a single point is not well-defined on equivalence classes and, even when viewed on a representative function space, is not continuous with respect to the $L^2$ norm.